npm/package-json/README.md

 ### `async PackageJson.normalize()`

-Like `load` but intended for reading package.json files in a node_modules tree.
+Intended for normalizing package.json files in a node_modules tree.
 Some light normalization is done to ensure that it is ready for use in `@npmcli/arborist`

 ---

 ### **static** `async PackageJson.normalize(path)`

-Convenience static method like `load` but for calling `normalize`
+Convenience static that calls `load` before calling `normalize`

 ---

----

 ### `async PackageJson.prepare()`

-Like `load` but intended for reading package.json files before publish.
+Like `normalize` but intended for preparing package.json files for publish.

 ---

 ### **static** `async PackageJson.prepare(path)`

-Convenience static method like `load` but for calling `prepare`
+Convenience static that calls `load` before calling `prepare`

 ---